igsxf22/python_unreal_relay/README.md

 > If you're not seeing data - make sure you remembered to place actor in the new level

 ## Look for data moving between Python and UE5
-Run `tcp_relay.py` as main python script to create a basic relay.
+Run `tcp_relay.py` as main python script to create the relay sever.

-The code has notional variables for x, y, z, pitch, roll, yaw, +=1 every tick This data will stream constantly to the UE TCP Relay actor
+> The code has notional variables for x, y, z, pitch, roll, yaw, which will increase by 1 every second and stream to the TCP Relay actor

 With your TCP relay actor placed in the UE level, start the Play in Editor to launch the game runtime